BS/MD Programs: 2024 List & How to Get In

 3. Organize Yourself

-My greatest piece of advice is to narrow down your list of colleges early (and by early, I mean by the end of the summer before senior year, at the latest).
+My greatest piece of advice is to narrow down your list of colleges early — and by early, I mean by the end of the summer before senior year, at the latest.

-Then, create an Excel sheet noting down all the important pieces of information in separate columns.
+Then, create an Excel sheet noting all the important information in separate columns.
 It may be a pain to sit down one day and spend hours researching all the specific submission details for each university you are applying to, but it will largely pay off in the long run.

 Each of these little details is unique to the program and can be easily missed.
-Rather than having to Google search every time you forget one tiny detail, having an easy-access document with all the necessary information is much simpler.
+Rather than having to Google every time you forget one tiny detail, having an easy-access document with all the necessary information is much simpler.

 4. Be Resilient

-This statement holds for BS/MD programs even more so than it does with regular college applications.
-Most of these programs accept only a handful of students (10-15) out of the hundreds or thousands of applicants.
+Rejection is never easy.
+Remember not to take a BS/MD rejection personally.
+Most of these programs accept only a handful of students out of the hundreds or thousands of applicants.

 Program Cost